mjaschen/phpgeo/README.md

 ## Requirements

-Minimum required PHP version is 8.2. *phpgeo* is tested up to PHP 8.4.
+The minimum required PHP version is 8.2. *phpgeo* is tested up to PHP 8.5.

 New features will only go into the main branch and won't be backported.